-Mudhole Creek Shelter is the northernmost camping shelter located on the Lower Bartram Canoe Trail.
-Its located approximately 1.25 miles from the mouth of Mudhole Creek.
-This shelter faces Northeast looking toward the division of the Tensaw and Apalachee rivers providing excellent views of the Mobile-Tensaw Delta.
-This shelter provides ample room for 6 people and has a porch area outside of the main screened area with room for a few chairs.
-The shelter also provides a curtained privacy area located in the corner of the shelter.
+The Mudhole Creek Shelter is the northernmost camping shelter of the Lower Bartram Canoe Trail.
+This shelter sits just above the surface of the water and is located approximately 1.25 miles from the mouth of Mudhole Creek.
+This shelter faces Northeast and provides a secluded view of the Mobile-Tensaw Delta ecosystem.
+The Mudhole Creek shelter provides ample room for 6 people and has a porch area outside of the main screened area with room for a few chairs.
+The shelter includes a fixed dock for loading and unloading, a cooking table, benches, eye hooks for hammocks, and a curtained privacy area located in the corner of the shelter.

 Camping Shelter Use Rules:

 ◦When camping in shelters group size is limited to 8.

 ◦Pets are not allowed in Shelters.

 ◦No open fires within 20ft of shelters.
 Cooking stoves (propane only) are allowed on shelter porches.

 ◦No cutting of trees or brush for firewood.

 ◦Each party is required to have a compass, map, flashlight, and portable toilet with disposable bags.

 ◦Shelters can be reserved for only one night.
 A group can reserve shelters at different locations when taking multiple night trips.
 Reservations are from 12 noon to 12 noon the following day.
 Must have a copy of shelter reservation on person.

 ◦Feeding or harassing of wildlife is prohibited.
 Do not discard garbage or food scraps on or near shelters.